toreanjoel/tunneld/README.md

 ---

 Sentinel acts as your network's intelligent gateway — managing devices, assigning IPs via DHCP, resolving DNS securely, sharing local compute and exposing optional network services through Cloudflare Tunnels.
-Designed to be lightweight, modular, and node-driven, Sentinel works both at home and on the move.
+Designed to be lightweight, modular, and instance-driven, Sentinel works both at home and on the move.

 ---